IntrinTrans: LLM-based Intrinsic Code Translator for RISC-V Vector: Experiment

 \subsection{RQ2: Performance Evaluation}

-In this section, we compare the performance of \texttt{IntrinTrans}'s translation products with that of native code written by human experts and explore the effectiveness of register-usage-and-speedup feedback pipeline based on active variables.
-Using native code as a performance baseline, we compare the performance test execution time of \texttt{IntrinTrans}'s translation products across different LLMs, yielding speedup ratios for each test case.
-Overall, of the 479 passed task combinations, 132 achieved speedups greater than $1.1\times$, accounting for 27.6\%.
+In this section, we compare the performance of translated code with that of native code written by human experts and explore the effectiveness of the register-usage and speedup feedback pipeline based on active variables.
+Using native code as a performance baseline, we compare the performance test execution time of \texttt{IntrinTrans}'s translated code across different LLMs, yielding speedup ratios for each test case.
+Overall, the performance of the optimized translation code ($0.85\times$ to $1.28\times$) is close to that of the native intrinsic performance, exceeding the rule-based Neon2RVV($0.63\times$).
+As shown in table~\ref{ablation}, compared to before the introduction of register-usage-and-speedup feedback, the performance of these tasks improved by an average of 9.19\% to 34.87\%.
 The distribution of speedup ratios is shown in Figure~\ref{RQ3}.
-Orange indicates significant performance differences between the translation product and native code, while yellow indicates speedup ratios between $0.5\times$ and $0.9\times$, indicating potential for optimization.
+Orange indicates significant performance differences between the translated code and native code, while yellow indicates speedup ratios between $0.5\times$ and $0.9\times$, indicating potential for optimization.
 This may be due to the current optimization feedback only providing information on liveness variables and register usage, without considering other optimization factors such as cache and locality of reference.
-Green indicates that the translation product outperforms the native code, while blue indicates performance is more than double that of the native code.
-The maximum speedup is $5.93\times$ when translating the \texttt{h2v1\_upsample} case using Gemini 2.5 Pro.
-This demonstrates \texttt{IntrinTrans}'s performance advantage in vectorization, but also suggests that the native code quality is subpar.
-Further observation reveals that most of the cases where the translation product exhibits performance advantages come from the Libjpeg-turbo repository.
-This subpar implementation may be due to the fact that, at the time the cases collected, the RISC-V Vector implementation was still in a pull request under review and had not yet been merged into the mainline repository, resulting in a lack of thorough quality assessment.
+Green indicates that the translated code outperforms the native code, while blue indicates performance is more than double that of the native code.
+A higher speedup indicates that \texttt{IntrinTrans} has a performance advantage in vectorization, which usually implies poor native code quality.